MAT-Fly: An Educational Platform for Simulating Unmanned Aerial Vehicles Aimed to Detect and Track Moving Objects: Classifier Training Phase

 \subsection{Frames acquisition}

-When going to train a classifier, a high number of images are needed.
-The images are divided into two groups: positive (that contain the target) and negative images.
-By following as suggested in~\cite{Corke2011}, in particular we used $2626$ positive images and $5252$ negative images achieving a 1~:~2 ratio.
+When going to train a classifier, a high number of images is needed.
+The images are divided into two groups: \textit{positive} (that contain the target) and \textit{negative images}.
+Following what described in~\cite{Corke2011}, $2626$ positive and $10504$ negative images were used achieving a 1~:~4 ratio in accordance to the Pareto's principle (aka the $80/20$ rule).

-For collecting the images, we simulated the drone moving along a spiral trajectory around the car parked in its initial state (see, Fig.~\ref{fig:droneTrajectoryAroundCar}).
-The aircraft attitude and position have been computed for each frame so as described by the sphere surface equations,
+For the frames acquisition, a simulation was performed with the quad-rotor moving along a spiral trajectory around the car parked in its initial state (see, Fig.~\ref{fig:droneTrajectoryAroundCar}).
+The aircraft attitude and position have been computed for each frame so as described by the sphere surface equations, \Figure[!t]()[width=0.48\textwidth]{pdf/spiralTrajectory.pdf}{Drone trajectory around the car parked in its initial state during the frames acquisition phase. }

-where $r$, the sphere radius, is the distance between the car and the drone (assumed fixed and equal to $15$ meters), used as reference for the trajectory generation (see, Sec.~\ref{subsec:referenceGenerator}).
-Whereas, the angles $\alpha \in [0, 2\pi]$ and $\beta \in [0, \pi/2]$ allow to discriminate the drone position and orientation along the surface of the sphere, as depicted in Fig.~\ref{fig:droneTrajectoryAroundCar}.
-A video showing the results has been made available at the link~\url{https://youtu.be/A70zed84zv0}.
+where $r$, the sphere radius, is the distance between the car and the drone (assumed to be fixed and equal to $15$ meters), and together with $\alpha \in [0, 2\pi]$ and $\beta \in [0, \nicefrac{\pi}{2}]$ angles, identifies the drone position in the 3D space, as depicted in Fig.~\ref{fig:droneTrajectoryAroundCar}.
+A video showing the quad-rotor camera point of view while observing the car parked in its initial state while following the spiral trajectory is available in~\cite{Silano_FramesAcquire2017}.